 An Abandoned Part of Prince William County’s Rich History

-This builds upon information found over 8 years of research relative to the origin and history of this 19th Century cemetery.
-It provides a detailed history of the souls whose bodies are buried at the cemetery, their history, and its ties to the La Grange property which today serves as a Virginia Farm winery, The Winery at La Grange.
-More importantly, the article brings attention to the diminishing and deteriorating condition of the cemetery with hope that its poor state will be corrected, someday.
+This builds upon information I found through over 8 years of research relative to the origin and history of this 19th Century cemetery.
+It provides a detailed history of the souls whose bodies are buried at the cemetery, their history, and their ties to the La Grange property which today serves as a Virginia Farm winery, The Winery at La Grange, Haymarket, Virginia.
+The article published by the Virginia Genealogical Society, brings attention to the diminishing and deteriorating condition of the cemetery with hope that its poor state will be corrected, hopefully, someday.

 A Taste of Prince William County, Virginia Wine History

-This book is the result of my research into the County's wine production during the 19th Century.
+This book is the result of my research into the County's wine production during the 19th Century and includes:

 The Business of making wine in Prince William County